snappy-cobra/WiiDevEnv/README.md

 ## Requirements

 You need to have Docker and Docker-compose installed.
-For emulation to work, you might need to make some tweaks: I only tested this on Ubuntu + NVidia GPU.

 ## Usage

-Simply call `start_dev_env` in the root folder of this repo.
-You could call `docker-compose up`, but the start script sets the right configurations.
+Simply call `docker-compose up`.
 Changes in the source folder will automatically trigger a new build.
-Exit by signalling an interupt to docker-compose (CTRL+C).
+Exit by signalling an interrupt to docker-compose (CTRL+C).

 ### Demo